+Expected outcome The FU is a alobal reference for railway certifications and integration

-Expected outcome Note: intermediate outcomes will be developed in future SPDs The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide Outcome indicators Note: they will be further developed in future SPDs Number of participants in ERA training sessions and other dissemination events Progress towards outcome in 2023 IPA and other EU Conferences Expected resource envelope: Human resources 26 Financial resources 27 9.94 FTE € 625,246 Fee-based No
+Note: intermediate outcomes will be developed in future SPDs The EU is a global reference for railway certifications and integration ERA authorisations are recognised worldwide

+Outcome indicators

+Note: they will be further developed in future SPDs Number of participants in ERA training sessions and other dissemination events

+Progress towards outcome in 2023 IPA and other EU Conferences

+Expected resource envelope:

+Human resources(26) 9.94 FTE

+Financial resources(27) € 625,246

+Fee-based No

-26 The human resources are shown in FTE, not headcount.
+$^(^{26})$ The human resources are shown in FTE, not headcount.
 For more information, please refer to Annex IV.

-27 The financial resources shown here only take into account the operational expenditures.
-For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc., please refer to Annex II.
+(27) The financial resources shown here only take into account the operational expenditures.
+For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.